 Ebenezer Swamp Ecological Preserve is another 10-minute drive west of Limestone.
 An upland hardwood swamp has an accessible boardwalk that leads you into the swamp.
 Prothonotary Warblers, Northern Parulas, Common Yellow-throats and Yellow-throated Warblers are all present spring and summer, as are Summer Tanagers, Wood Thrushes and Hooded Warblers.
 Barred Owls are common, as are Pileated and Red-headed Woodpeckers.
 Keep an eye out for beavers, a keystone species for the park.
 Glossy Ibis and Purple Gallinule have been seen in the park.
 Expecting to find them would be a mistake, but knowing that rarities are relatively common here is a reason to expect the unexpected.

 Railroad Park: Not a traditional birding hotspot, but right in the heart of Birmingham’s developing downtown, the park is close to several of the city’s museums and offers an excellent place to enjoy a quick walk.
 Highlights in the park include Peregrine Falcons, Green Herons, Yellow-crowned Night-Herons and other surprises.
+Due to it’s central location, the park boasts well over 100 species of birds.
+Spring and fall are typically the best bets for birds, but surprises happen often.
 Stroll across the street to have coffee at the Red Cat or visit the Negro Southern League Museum.
 Catch a minor league baseball game at Regions Field, within easy walking distance. (railroadpark.org)

 Avondale Park: A small, urban park, Avondale Park is at the heart of one of Birmingham’s developing entertainment venues.
 A brewery and a dozen restaurants are within easy walking distance of the park.
 What the park lacks in size and wildness, it makes up for by providing reliable Brown-headed Nuthatches and occasional rarities for the area, such as Common Loons and Ross’ Goose.
 The park can be birded in 30 minutes.
 Walking across the street for dinner at Melt, a grilled cheese sandwich restaurant, or Saw’s BBQ and a local beer at Avondale Brewery make this park an easy choice.